Student Health Clinic and Counseling

 The goal of the Student Health Clinic is to improve the status of health and ultimately the quality of life of MSU students while they are on campus and as they plan for the future.
 Focus is on health promotion, risk reduction through surveillance and control of health hazards, health education, and referral to other campus or community services as needs are identified.

-The Student Health Clinic is staffed by a nurse practitioner, registered nurse, and a licensed practical nurse, with a referral service to Minot Center for Family Medicine as needed.
+The Student Health Clinic is staffed by a nurse practitioner and a registered nurse with a referral services as needed.
 These providers diagnose and treat a variety of acute health problems in an ambulatory clinic setting and make referrals as indicated by the health care needs of students.
 Student health care is intended to supplement private health care.
 It is not intended to provide comprehensive medical care.

 At the discretion of the Student Health Clinic staff, assistance provided may include, but is not limited to: